Appendix 2: Bylaws and Regulations of the Code of Responsibilities and Rights of the Students of Midwestern University

 1. Upon receipt of the written complaint lodged against the student, the Dean of Students will set a time to meet with the student regarding the issue.
 The interview will preferably be conducted in person, although a phone interview or virtual meeting is acceptable if the student is at a distant location.
 Only the student may attend the interview.
 The Dean of Students has the right to interview other parties in relation to the incident to determine the validity of the complaint.

-3. Typically, within 5 school days after receiving the recommendation of the Dean of Students, the Academic Dean will notify the student in writing of their decision including, if applicable, any disciplinary action.
+3. Typically, within 5 school days after receiving the recommendation of the Dean of Students, the college dean will notify the student in writing of their decision including, if applicable, any disciplinary action.
 Any disciplinary action must conform to Appendix 1, Section Five of the Code of Responsibilities and Rights of Students of Midwestern University.
-A copy of the Academic Dean’s decision must be sent to the Dean of Students and the Office of the President in Glendale and the Office of Accreditation in Downers Grove for inclusion in the student’s disciplinary file.
+A copy of the college dean’s decision must be sent to the Dean of Students and the Office of the President in Glendale and the Office of Accreditation in Downers Grove for inclusion in the student’s disciplinary file.

-4. If the student does not accept the Academic Dean’s decision, the student may appeal to the President (who may consult with the Chief Academic Officer of the respective college) within 5 school days of notification of the college dean's decision, by submitting a written statement containing the basis and reasons for the appeal including all relevant facts.
-The President will request a copy of the Academic Dean’s findings and decision, as well as all relevant information from the Dean of Student's investigation.
+4. If the student does not accept the college dean’s decision, the student may appeal to the President (who may consult with the Chief Academic Officer of the respective college) within 5 school days of notification of the college dean's decision, by submitting a written statement containing the basis and reasons for the appeal including all relevant facts.
+The President will request a copy of the college dean’s findings and decision, as well as all relevant information from the Dean of Student's investigation.
 The President or designated Chief Academic Officer will act upon the appeal by (a) confirming the original decision, (b) altering any penalties imposed, or (c) requesting the student, the Dean of Students, and/or the applicable college dean to submit additional information prior to rendering a decision.

 5. The final decision rests with the President.
-A copy of the President’s decision must be sent to the Academic Dean, Dean of Students and the Office of the President in Glendale or the Office of Accreditation in Downers Grove for inclusion in the student’s disciplinary file.
+A copy of the President’s decision must be sent to the college dean, Dean of Students and the Office of the President in Glendale or the Office of Accreditation in Downers Grove for inclusion in the student’s disciplinary file.

 2. Record keeping in conduct matters.
 Records of the above proceedings shall be kept in accordance with the following guidelines: